tbxark-arc/docker-registry-proxy/README.md

-# docker-registry-mirror
+# docker-registry-proxy

-This is a simple Docker registry mirror.
+This is a simple Docker registry proxy.
 Due to the fact that Docker Registry mirror service provided by Chinese cloud service providers is only open to intranet, a proxy service is needed for access.
 This service is a simple proxy service that forwards requests to the specified Docker Registry.

 ### Usage
 ```